What’s New

 Parallel Coordinates

 It is possible to compare average cluster ratings by cohort and rating variables by using a parallel coordinate plot (also known in the concept mapping literature as pattern matching).
 In this version of RCMap it is possible to use more that two cohort/rating variable combinations.
-For example, the following figure shows the relationships between feasibility ratings by the three company sizes.
-It is possible for example to visualize how clusters are rated in terms of feasibility by engineers vs. how they are rated in terms of importance by managers.
+For example, the following figure shows the relationships between feasibility and importance.
+Although cluster 9 is rated as the most feasible, it is also rated as the least important.
+Cluster 7 is rated as the least important, but it is not rated as the least feasible.
+Cluster 2 (training) is rated as the most important, and it is also rated as one of the most feasible clusters.

 A parellel coordinates plot.